LucasionGS/Toxen3/changenotes.md

   - Added experimental streaming server as a Music Library folder, and user login when connected to a server.
     - This is still in development, and is not yet fully functional.
 It is currently not possible to host or connect to a streaming server, but will be in the future.
+  - Added `Default background` functionality to the `Settings` panel.

 Changed stuff
   - Changed `Stats` panel to `About` panel.